stormpath/stormpath-documentation/source/reference.rst

   * - ``status``
     - String (Enum)
     - ``ENABLED``, ``DISABLED``, ``UNVERIFIED``
-    - ``ENABLED`` Accounts are able to log in to their assigned Applications, ``DISABLED`` Accounts may not log in to Applications, ``UNVERIFIED`` Accounts are disabled because they have not verified their email address.
+    - Enabled Accounts are able to log in to their assigned Applications, Disabled Accounts may not log in to Applications, Unverified Accounts are disabled because they have not verified their email address.

   * - ``createdAt``
     - String